Enterprise Network Monitoring in 2024: 5 Best Practices

 While this list identifies a few specific components important to modern network monitoring, the high-level takeaway is to take the time to step back and understand what is demanded of your monitoring program and tailor a monitoring strategy to fit it perfectly.

 Here at INOC, that approach is baked into how we approach NOC support, no matter where support is needed.
-When it comes to monitoring, especially among enterprises and service providers, an out-of-the-box NMS rarely happens to fit as it should.
-We help teams get the operational support they need to reveal and act on those opportunities—whether that’s helping them through expert NOC consulting or taking on outsourced NOC support ourselves.
+When monitoring, especially among enterprises and service providers, an out-of-the-box NMS rarely happens to fit as it should.
+We help teams get the operational support they need to reveal and act on those opportunities—whether helping them through expert NOC consulting or taking on outsourced NOC support ourselves.

 Our NMS can receive event data and poll your infrastructure elements—network, cloud, and applications—using a variety of mechanisms and protocols.
-Whether you need direct monitoring or you want us to integrate current monitoring tools, we seamlessly connect the INOC Platform to your infrastructure or your tools so alarms flow freely to us.
+Whether you need direct monitoring or want us to integrate current monitoring tools, we seamlessly connect the INOC Platform to your infrastructure or your tools so alarms flow freely to us.
 Learn more about our NMS and the other components of the INOC Platform here.

 Want to learn more about the tool and process advancements you can use to improve network monitoring and other NOC functions?
 Grab our free AIOps white paper and contact us today to see how we can help you improve your monitoring and larger IT service strategy.